JonathanLorimer/personal-website-builder/site/posts/motivating-laziness.md

 Lazy evaluation has the benefit of terminating as frequently as **Normal Order** evaluation, but maintaining the efficiency of **Applicative Order** evaluation.

+#### Inconsistent Behaviour

 # References

 1. Michaelson, Greg.
 An Introduction to Functional Programming Through Lambda Calculus.
 Courier Corporation, 2011.
 2. Turner, David.
 “Church’s Thesis and Functional Programming.”
 JOURNAL OF UNIVERSAL COMPUTER SCIENCE 10 (2004): 187–209.

+If you would like to comment on this post, the comments section is [here](https://github.com/JonathanLorimer/personal-website-builder/issues/2)